AbdyyEee/PylibMS/README.md

 # PylibMS
 PyLMS is a library built in Python3.10+ for Nintendo's LMS (libMessageStudio) file formats.
 Intended for games on the Nintendo 3DS and Wii U revisions of the file format.
-Examples such as:
+> [!NOTE]
+> PylibMS is being refactored in it's entirety, with MSBF support being added soon.
+Use at your own risk.

+Games that work with the library, including but not limited to:
 * Tomodachi Life
 * Nintendo Badge Arcade
 * The Legend of Zelda: A Link Between Worlds